 Resident Evil stars Luc Bessons ex-wife Milla Jovovich who gives a remarkably wooden performance.
 The film clearly tries to model Alice on Angelina Jolie in Lara Croft, Tomb Raider (2001), crafting her as a heroine who strides between kickass tough and sexy, outfitting her in a mini-skirt, combat boots and a gun.
 Paul Anderson and cinematographer David Johnson put her through some mean poses but there is nothing more than their efforts to Jovovichs performance.

 Resident Evil: Apocalypse (2004) was a slightly better sequel and was followed by Resident Evil: Extinction (2007), both featuring return performances from Milla Jovovich.
 Paul W.S.
 Anderson was absent as director for both of these but did write the screenplay and produce, before returning to direct Resident Evil: Afterlife (2010), Resident Evil: Retribution (2012) and Resident Evil: The Final Chapter (2016).
-There were two anime films with Resident Evil: Degeneration (2008) and Resident Evil: Damnation (2012).
+There were three anime films with Resident Evil: Degeneration (2008), Resident Evil: Damnation (2012) and Resident Evil: Vendetta (2017).

 Aside from directing the abovementioned, Paul W.S.
 Anderson has also Anderson has also produced the horror film The Dark (2005), another videogame adaptation DOA: Dead or Alive (2006), the sf film Pandorum (2009), Death Race 2 (2010) and Death Race 3: Inferno (2012).